bdeckard92/dupUT/02-Lesson-Plans/18-NoSQL/README.md

 ## Heads-Up

-* Next week, students will learn
+* Next week, students will learn about measuring and optimizing the performance of web applications, as well as focus on Progressive Web Apps (PWAs).

 ## Resources